CodeInColors/DistanceTransform/README.md

 ## Build the Example

-Its pretty simple.
+It is pretty simple.
 First you create a build folder and enter in it:

 ```sh
 mkdir build